lagosar/goose-game/README.md

 # Run the game
 You must have Java 8 or later installed.
-Download the jar goose-game-<LATEST>-shaded.jar file of the latest release, then double-click it.
+Download the jar goose-game-<LATEST>-shaded.jar file (https://github.com/lagosar/goose-game/releases/download/goose-game-0.0.1/goose-game-0.0.1-shaded.jar) of the latest release, then double-click it.
-If it does not work on your system, open a shell, cd to jar location then use the command: java -jar goose-game-0.0.1-SNAPSHOT-shaded.jar (Windows, Linux, Mac alike)
+If it does not work on your system, open a shell, cd to jar location then use the command: java -jar goose-game-<latest>-shaded.jar
+(Windows, Linux, Mac alike)